More passive, less active.

 The trouble with active ETFs like ARK’s is they can bring those fees right back up.
-ARKK charges 0.75% per year but, given its recent performance, no-one seems to mind it is vastly more expensive than some S&P 500 ETFs with expense ratios in the 0.03-0.05% range.
+ARKK charges 0.75% per year which is vastly more expensive than some S&P 500 ETFs with expense ratios in the 0.03-0.07% range.

 In terms of charges, it actually sits alongside a lot of the active OEICs investors tend to write off because of their apparent expense.
 But, choosing to look past the fees, investors pumped $19.6bn into the ARK suite of funds in 2020, with $17.7bn flowing into the tech story from June to December.